nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-5-xz.md

 The next eight bytes are a block header `"02 00 21 01 16 00 00 00"`, which is
 padded and aligned to 4-byte boundaries (double-words).
 The `"02"` is the number of double-words.
-The `"00"` is block flags, meaning no post-processing filters (only one "base compression" filter) and no overall compressed size or overall decompressed size is recorded. `"21 01"` means that that base compression filter is LZMA2 and its properties occupy one byte. `"16"` is that byte, meaning a dictionary size of `0x80_0000` (see section "5.3.1.
+The `"00"` is block flags, meaning no post-processing filters (and only one "base compression" filter) and no overall compressed size or overall decompressed size is recorded. `"21 01"` means that that base compression filter is LZMA2 and its properties occupy one byte. `"16"` is that byte, meaning a dictionary size of `0x80_0000` (see section "5.3.1.
 LZMA2" of [the XZ spec](https://tukaani.org/xz/xz-file-format.txt) for the formula).